 - Ensure you clean up any spills at all times.

-- Engage the use of wet floor signages to show places where spills are and clean up the spills as soon as possible.
+- Engage in the use of wet floor signages to show places where spills are and clean up the spills as soon as possible.

 - Barricade the wet floor until it is dry to prevent access to the risky area.

 - Wear Slip-resistant footwear to protect yourself against slip and trip and fall hazards.

 - You can use anti-slip traction tapes for better traction on surfaces such as ramps, floors, walkways, ladders etc., or any place you don’t want to slip.

 - Use absorbent mats to retain and absorb oils or water spills.

 - Drainage installation in places liable for spills such as restrooms.

 - For floors to quickly dry up, proper ventilation is necessary.
 So, properly install ventilation systems.

 - 8 tips on how you can improve your child’s safety and keep them away from criminals.